Elections & Awards

 - The Commissioner is the Chair of the League, responsible for overseeing generally the League’s operations.

-- Communicate with Board members on their goals, timelines, and budgets.
+- They communicate with Board members on their goals, timelines, and budgets.

-- Provide updates to the Board members on the state of the league.
+- They communicate with league membership, and provide updates to the Board members on the state of the league.

-- Organize elections for the Commissioner and Board members.
+- They organize elections for the Commissioner and Board members.

-- Work with the Budget and Legal Director to ensure strategic goals are set and budgets are created annually that comport with the goals and missions of the DCGFFL.
+- They work with the Budget and Legal Director to ensure strategic goals are set and budgets are created annually that comport with the goals and missions of the DCGFFL.

 - The Director of Communications coordinates with all Board members on providing the appropriate content for the website to address including, but not limited to, schedules, events, updates and any pertinent information deems appropriate by the Board.